sauryanshu55/wave-synthesiser/README.md

 ```
 $> ./synth -w sine -f 330 -d 5 -p 1 sample-sine-wav.wav
 ```
-_Make sure to include the .wav extension in the outputfile name!_
+_Make sure to include the .wav extension in the outputfile name!_<br>
 The <b>-fsanitize=address</b> flag aborts the program if pre-conditions, i.e valid arguments in proper flags, are not provided.
 Minor memory leaks may occur in that case.<br>
 Else, memory is not leaked, and output file is proportional to data inside the .wav file.